Skip to content

 hanota_f3_step4

-Essentially, we divide the problem \(f(3)\) into two subproblems \(f(2)\) and one subproblem \(f(1)\).
-By solving these three subproblems in order, the original problem is resolved.
-This indicates that the subproblems are independent, and their solutions can be merged.
+Essentially, we decompose \(f(3)\) into two \(f(2)\) subproblems and one \(f(1)\) subproblem.
+By solving these three subproblems in sequence, the original problem is solved, indicating that the subproblems are independent and their solutions can be merged.

-From this, we can summarize the divide-and-conquer strategy for solving the Tower of Hanoi shown in the figure below: divide the original problem \(f(n)\) into two subproblems \(f(n-1)\) and one subproblem \(f(1)\), and solve these three subproblems in the following order.
+From this, we can summarize the divide-and-conquer strategy for the Tower of Hanoi, illustrated in the figure below.
+We divide the original problem \(f(n)\) into two subproblems \(f(n-1)\) and one subproblem \(f(1)\), and solve these three subproblems in the following order:

-2. Move the remaining one disc directly from A to C.
+2. Move the remaining disc directly from A to C.

 Code implementation

-In the code, we declare a recursive function dfs(i, src, buf, tar) whose role is to move the \(i\) discs on top of pillar src with the help of buffer pillar buf to the target pillar tar:
+In the code, we define a recursive function dfs(i, src, buf, tar) which moves the top \(i\) discs from pillar src to pillar tar, using pillar buf as a buffer:

 [file]{hanota}-[class]{}-[func]{solve_hanota}

-As shown in the figure below, the Tower of Hanoi forms a recursive tree with a height of \(n\), each node representing a subproblem, corresponding to an open dfs() function, thus the time complexity is \(O(2^n)\), and the space complexity is \(O(n)\).
+As shown in the figure below, the Tower of Hanoi problem can be visualized as a recursive tree of height \(n\).
+Each node represents a subproblem, corresponding to a call to dfs(), Hence, the time complexity is \(O(2^n)\), and the space complexity is \(O(n)\).

 Recursive tree of the Tower of Hanoi